SUBSCRIBE TO OUR BLOG

 Usually under-blooming, overheating, or fresh fruit enzymes (pineapple, kiwi) degrading gelatin.
 Use canned fruit or heat the puree briefly.

-Yes, but acid/sugar reduce viscosity; add near the end or consider arrowroot for better clarity.
+Yes, but the acid/sugar lowers the viscosity; add toward the end or use arrowroot.

 |